Wayhlan/simpleTranscriber/readme.md

 Windows 10 an up
 4 Go RAM minimum

-# Credits
-Based on the OpenAI developped Whisper model (https://github.com/openai/whisper)
-Currently using an extension of it : whisper-timestamped (https://github.com/linto-ai/whisper-timestamped), for this project's purposes, the original Whisper model should be sufficient (TODO).

 # Pre-built package usage
 - Pre-built archive can be obtained at https://drive.google.com/file/d/1pJCRs6w1FSEndvmn1AvsNMEOSzYvrIht/view?usp=drive_link